Bandameedathanda

 NBD+

-Before we made any major promises, we set the expectations right in terms of what we can and what can’t do in line with Aviratha’s scope of work.
+Before we made any major promises, we set the expectations right in terms of what we could and couldn’t do in line with Aviratha’s scope of work.
 We also put some basic conditions like the items we provide should be maintained well and not be misused.

-Since it was anyway the season of annual Notebook distribution (NBD) for us, we started with that.
-We then followed up with stationery, library kit, and sports items distribution.
+Since it was anyway the season of the annual Notebook distribution (NBD) for us, we started with that.
+We then followed up with stationery, a library kit, and sports equipment distribution.
 We also conducted some activities and participated in their annual events, thereby engaging with the community more often.

 Community Effort

-While we were doing all these, the alumni and Subhan sir quietly went about doing their bit for the school as well.
-They found donors for school bags and uniforms for the students, resolved the administrative issues, cleared the useless bushes and weed on school land, and even got power supply to school.
+While we were doing all these, the alumni and Subhan Sir quietly went about doing their bit for the school as well.
+They found donors for school bags and uniforms for the students, resolved administrative issues, cleared the useless bushes and weed on the school land, and even got a power supply installed.
 Every time we visited, they had something new to show us.

 Building as a Learning Aid